You've just renewed or upgraded your Endpoint license and you don't know where to enter your new username and password.

 - Click 'OK' to save any changes.

-- Repeat steps four to eight for any additional AutoUpdate policies.
+- Repeat steps four to seven for any additional AutoUpdate policies.

 Is there a quick way of finding the console policies I need to check (e.g., I have a lot of AutoUpdate policies)?